Last Updated on October 10, 2023 by Editorial Team

-Life skills are fundamental to live a fulfilled life in the best way.
-Out of all the necessary skills, one of the finest and most crucial of such skills are language skills.
+Life skills are fundamental to living a fulfilled life in the best way.
+Out of all the necessary skills, one of the finest and most crucial of such skills is language skills.
 The language skills are primarily cultivated by Listening and Speaking, while they are enhanced by reading and writing.
 The basics of reading and writing are word recognition, i.e., the ability to recognize words quickly.

 What are sight words?

 For a fluent reader, there is less probability to pause to recognize the word, meaning that most words are sight words for him/her.
-But there also other prominent definitions associated with sight words.
-Irregular and unfamiliar words that can’t be decoded with the approach of phonetics, like “could,” “of’ / words memorized as such, wholly, for comfortable reading/high – frequency words are other definitions.
+But there are also other prominent definitions associated with sight words.
+Irregular and unfamiliar words that can’t be decoded with the approach of phonetics, like “could,” “of’ / words memorized as such, wholly, for comfortable reading/high–frequency words are other definitions.

 What is the importance of learning sight words?

 - Sight words are very crucial for learners to master as these words constitute about seventy-five percent of the actual content in a learner’s beginning printed material, as per the “Study to Identify High-Frequency Words in Printed Materials,” undertaken by D.J.
 Kear and M.A.
 Gladhart.

 - There are various kinds of sight words at different levels of grade, and every set of words is gradually built on others.
 It implies that the sight words learned in Kindergarten would be expected to be identified in higher grades too, along with other new words he/she learning.